pglen/pydbase/README.md

    The database is extended with a blockhcain implementation.
 The new class is called twinchain; and it is a class derived from twincore.

   To drive the blockchain, just use the append method.
-Th database will calculate all the hashes, integrate it into the existing chain with the new item getting a backlink field.
-This field is calulated based upon the previous record's hash and the previous record's frozen date.
+The database will calculate all the hashes, integrate it into the existing chain with the new item getting a backlink field.
+This field is calculated based upon the previous record's hash and the previous record's frozen date.
 This assures that identical data will have a different hash, so data cannot be anticipated based upon its hash alone.
 The hash is done with 256 bits, and assumed to be very secure.